AlchemyCMS/alchemy-guides/guides/elements.md

 ::: warning NOTE
 The element definitions are cached.
 Please restart the server after editing the `elements.yml`.
-When re-running the views generator without the skip flag (`bin/rails g alchemy:elements`), the generator will prompt you about over-writing your element view partials to include the content changes.
-Running the view generator with the `--force` flag will overwrite your element view partials automatically.
 :::

 ### Example element definition